jaapterwoerds/recommended-sources/README.md

 ## Machine learning
 Black box that shit..

 [Bob Coecke on QNLP](https://www.youtube.com/watch?v=X9uSV1YcOy4&t=0s) The grin on the presenter's face is priceless and worth a study in it's own right.
-The content in the Machine learning street talk podcast is of exceptional quality, but this particular episode is beyond epic because of the character of Bob Coecke and the cross section of sciences which come together here: quantum computing, deep learning, category theory and diagrammetic proof theory.
-Essential material.
+The content in the Machine learning street talk podcast is of exceptional quality, but this particular episode is beyond epic because of the character of Bob Coecke and the cross section of sciences which come together here: quantum computing, deep learning, natural language processing, category theory and diagrammetic proof theory.
+Essential material for people who understand that the real science nowadays cross polinates and has a cross sectional frontier with Category Theory as an important enabler.

 ## System Design
 The overarcing theme here is choose your constraints explicitly and formalize them using the language of universal algebra and category theory.